What is a coverage decision?

 - Your doctor or other provider can ask for a coverage decision on your behalf.
 Your doctor or prescriber does not need to complete the Appointment of Representative form for coverage decision requests.

 - You can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal.

 - If you want a friend, relative, or other person to be your representative, call Member Services and ask for the "Appointment of Representative" form.
 You can also get the form on the Medicare website by clicking the link below.
 The form will give the person permission to act for you.
 You must give us a copy of the signed form with your request.

-- CMS Link to Appointment of Representation form HERE.
+- CMS Link to Appointment of Representative form HERE.

 How long does it take to get a coverage decision?

 It usually takes up to 14 calendar days after you asked.
 If we don't give you our decision within 14 calendar days, you can appeal.
 Sometimes we need more time and we will send you a letter telling you that we need to take up to 14 more calendar days.